Rachel Pizzolato

-Rachel Pizzolato is an American inventor, influencer, actor and model.
+Rachel Pizzolato (born January 19, 2004), is an American social media personality and model.

 In 2017, Pizzolato, while an eighth-grader attending John Curtis Christian School, was the winner of the Grand Sweepstakes Award in the Junior Division of the Greater New Orleans Science and Engineering Fair.
 She is known for appearing on the television series MythBusters Jr. in 2019.

 In 2025 she co-starred in the horror film Round the Decay.